lsprowl/logic-problems/answers/three_number_addition_answer.md

 ![Three number addition](pictures/sum3c.png)

-In the hundred column we see that A must be 1.
+In the hundreds column we see that A must be 1.
 From before we know that A + B must equal 10, so B must be 9.
 We also know that 1 + A + C must equal 10, so C must be 8.
 In the end we see that